golonzovsky/vacme-zurich-parser/README.md

 or run python code directly.

 ## cloud deployment
-if you want to run it in the cluster - sometimes api starts to redirect into captcha.
-AFAIK once its solved IP is added, and you can call apis.
+In case you want to run it in the cloud - sometimes api starts to redirect into captcha.
+AFAIK once captcha is solved - IP is added, and you can call vacme again.

-If you run in k8s - you need to make your cluster with private nodes and create NAT..
-Then you need to solve captcha from your NAT ip using socks proxy.
-Example to create local SOCKS proxy from GKE node:
+If you run in k8s - you need to hide your nodes behind NAT.
+Then you can to solve captcha from behind NAT ip using socks proxy.
+Example to create local SOCKS proxy from private GKE node:
 ```
-gcloud beta compute ssh --zone "europe-west6-a" "gke-main-preemptible-e2-medium-3b140cfc-wv1s" --tunnel-through-iap --project "?????" -- -N -p 22 -D localhost:5000
+gcloud beta compute ssh --zone "europe-west6-a" "gke-main-preemptible-e2-medium-3b140cfc-wv1s" --tunnel-through-iap -- -N -p 22 -D localhost:5000
 ```
 UPD: added all infra code, see https://github.com/golonzovsky/vacme-zurich-parser/tree/main/infrastructure folder.
-Its terraform definitions of GKE cluster running in GCP.
+Its terraform definitions of GKE cluster and things around running in GCP.